alz2/cs410-final-project/README.md

 ## Building Inverted Index for Search
 To enable search, we decided to create an inverted index using metapy, a data science toolkit.
-Crawler returned data in JSON format.
+The crawler returned data in JSON format.
 We needed to convert this to  a .dat file that metapy could access.
 We created two .dat files: one with the professor data and a metadata file.
 Each line in the professor data file was a document that we crawled (we used a line corpus for the project).
 The metadata file contains information such as the title of the document and a link to the document.

-After data was changed to .dat, inverted index was built using metapy.
+After JSON was changed to .dat, inverted index was built using metapy.
 We removed the lemur stop-words to avoid storing unnecessary terms.
 OkapiBM25 ranker was used as the ranking function.
 Note that data was processed as unigrams.

 #### Example of using the Query Retriever Module to Retrieve Documents Given Query